Akshat-Kalra/FitTrackr/README.md

 metric and see how much I progressed in volume from Day 1.
 - As a user, I want to be able to save my workout log to file (if I so choose).
 - As a user, I want to be able to be able to load my workout log from file (if I so choose).

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on the "Add workout" button on the Menu Frame when you first run the application.
+Enter the number of exercises when prompted.
+And then enter the exercise name with set, reps and weight(in lbs), and then click "OK".
+  - Repeat this n number of times, where n is the number of exercises you inputted.
+  - After clicking "OK", the workout will be logged in the workout logger.
+  - You can add another workout by repeating the instuction again, and this time the workout will be labelled as Workout Number 2.

+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking on the "Show progress" button in the menu, which will "display a subset of the Xs that satisfy some criterion specified by the user" according to the edX requirements.
+  - Specifically, it will ask for the exercise you want to see you progress in, and then it will display all the instances of that particular exercises you ever did from Day 1 with sets, reps and weight and then it will also calculate the total volume you did of that exercise.
+  - And then it will also display the increase in volume from Day 1, essentially showing how much you have progressed since Day 1.

+- You can locate my visual component by running that application and the hovering your mouse over my logo image which will then change to a different image, and then it will get reverted back to the original image when your mouse exits the image.

+- You can save the state of my application by clicking on the "Save Workouts" button on the Menu Frame.
+- You can reload the state of my application by clicking on the "Load Previous Workouts" button on the Menu Frame.